b2point0h/angular-2-github-repo-viewer/README.md

 3) As a User I would like to link off to the actual GitHub page where the repository is located in order to view the code in the repository

 4) As a User I would like to view a list of all the current issues for a repository in order to view the backlog of issues
+> NOTE: Becuase pagination has not been implemented, number of returned issues is limited to default 30.

 5) As a User I would like to filter the list of issues between STATE = [“Open” or “Closed”] in order to look through the filtered list